 How to Prepare for Hurricane Season

-Hurricanes are the most destructive natural disasters in the U.S. and preparing for them is your best bet to stay safe and protect your property.
+Hurricanes are powerful and unpredictable storms that can cause immense damages in their path.
+To stay safe and protect your property during a hurricane, preparedness is key.
 Check out how to prepare for hurricanes and what to do during and after one.

 Before the Hurricane